 In conventional plant breeding, DNA extraction from leaf tissue or seeds is a routine procedure.
 However, taking a tissue sample from a leaf is a time-consuming manual step that can lead to bottlenecks and delays in the overall workflow.
 Even automated solutions using robots cannot solve this problem, as they are also based on the manipulation of individual plants.
 In addition, the availability of sufficient leaf material is highly dependent on the cultivation conditions.
 In some cases, it is necessary to wait a long time for sufficient leaf mass so that tissue sampling does not stress the plant too much.

-Sample preparation for seeds is not complicated by nature.
+Sample preparation for seeds is not complicated per se.
 The seeds to be tested can be transferred to the laboratory plates using various systems available on the market.
 During DNA extraction, however, the grain is destroyed and is no longer available for cultivation of the plant.
 This means that only random purity tests can be carried out with this tissue.

-SMARTtray® solves precisely these problems of conventional procedures by using the root as the starting tissue.
+SMARTtray® solves precisely these problems of conventional methods by using the root as the starting tissue.
 Thanks to the functions of the SMARTtray® device, 96 roots and thus plants are sampled in one step and individual plant manipulation is completely eliminated.
-This can reduce the sampling time by up to 90%.
+The pure sampling time can thus be reduced by up to 90%.

 The plants are not permanently stressed by the cutting of the roots and show a survival rate of 99.9%.
 In fact, a positive side effect can be observed.
 The sampling method leads to the plant subsequently forming more lateral roots.
 This transplanting effect makes the SMARTtray® plants more resistant than conventional cultivation methods.